 A long term financial plan is one of the three key Resourcing Strategies required by the NSW Integrated Planning & Reporting framework.
-Commencing in 2014/15, the City of Sydney elected to add an Information Communication and Technology Strategy, recognising it as a key enabler of business efficiency and effectiveness, and of community information and interaction.
+The City of Sydney also elects to add an Information Communication and Technology Strategy, recognising it as a key enabler of business efficiency and effectiveness, and of community information and interaction.

-Local government operations are vital to its community, and it is important for stakeholders to have the opportunity to understand the financial implications arising from its Community Strategic Plan, Delivery Program and annual Operational Plan, and be assured that these plans are financially achievable and sustainable, before they are formally adopted.
+Local government operations are vital to its community, and it is important for stakeholders to have the opportunity to understand the financial implications arising from its Community Strategic Plan, Delivery Program and annual Operational Plan, and be assured that these plans are financially achievable and sustainable.